canbooo/experiment-design/docs/source/orthogonal_sampling.rst

 ----------------------------------------

 So far, we have been talking about the advantages of |LHS| and orthogonal sampling over random sampling.
-However, `experiment-design` is not the only library to provide this functionality.
-Other libraries, such as `pyDOE <https://pydoe3.readthedocs.io/en/latest/>`_, also provide the capability to create an |LHS|, even using similar optimization criteria as `experiment-design` although we need to choose between either optimizing for the minimum distance or the maximum correlation error.
+However, :code:`experiment-design` is not the only library to provide this functionality.
+Other libraries, such as `pyDOE <https://pydoe3.readthedocs.io/en/latest/>`_, also provide the capability to create an |LHS|, even using similar optimization criteria as :code:`experiment-design` although we need to choose between either optimizing for the minimum distance or the maximum correlation error.
 Moreover, we could use this capability to create an orthogonal sampling simply by generating an |LHS| in :math:`[0, 1]^d` and using the values as probabilities.
-In short, the benefits of using `experiment-design` over other choices for generating |LHS| and orthogonal design are
+In short, the benefits of using :code:`experiment-design` over other choices for generating |LHS| and orthogonal design are

 - Generating space-filling |DoE| with low correlation error
 - Flexible optimization objectives for |DoE| generation